 Cover and wait 24 hours: using a clean plastic tote or cardboard box ( with the flaps cut off ), cover your piece and let it sit for 24 hrs until it’s dry to the touch.
 Last step is cleaning your tools: we like to wipe our tools down with isopropyl alcohol and paper towel until all traces of resin have been removed.
 Dried resin can be peeled off of plastic tools, liners and stands.
 For more tips on how to clean your tools, check out our blog How Can I Clean Epoxy Resin Mixing Containers?

 💡TIP: the resin will be dry to the touch at the 24hr mark.
 At this point, you're free to hang your artwork on the wall but if you're planning on packing and shipping your artwork, please wait at least 72hrs until the resin has fully cured.

 ArtResin took Allyson's vibrant acrylic paintings next level, giving them a professional looking finish and a glossy sheen that makes colour pop!

-We hope you found this tutorial informative and helpful.
+We hope you found this how to resin a canvas tutorial informative and helpful.
 More importantly, we hope it made the process of applying epoxy resin a little less intimidating.
 Like anything, practice makes perfect but these suggestions will give you a good head start: